Aspirin is a popular over-the-counter pain reliever that many people take for headaches, toothaches, joint and muscle pain, and inflammation.

-A daily aspirin regimen to certain people, such as those with chronic coronary artery disease.
+A daily aspirin regimen may be prescribed to certain people, such as those with chronic coronary artery disease.
 Doctors may also recommend daily aspirin to reduce the chance of stroke in those who have had a transient ischemic attack or an ischemic stroke.

 Aspirin is available over the counter.
-Taking aspirin once in a while for pain or following a daily aspirin regimen as recommended by your doctor can be beneficial to your health.
+Taking aspirin once in a while for pain or following a daily aspirin regimen as recommended by your healthcare provider can be beneficial to your health.

 Mixing aspirin and alcohol can result in certain types of gastrointestinal distress.
 Aspirin can cause nausea and vomiting when mixed with alcohol.
-Aspirin and alcohol can also cause or worsen ulcers, heartburn, or stomach upset.
+The combination can also cause or worsen ulcers, heartburn, or stomach upset.

 But in some cases, especially when a person takes more than the recommended dose of aspirin and drinks more than the recommended amount of alcohol, such bleeding can be life-threatening.

 The dose of aspirin that’s best for you depends on your health history.
 A very low dose of aspirin, often referred to as “baby aspirin,” is 81 milligrams.
 This is the most commonly prescribed amount for those who have had heart-related health incidents.

 However, no matter your aspirin dose, it’s important to stick to the FDA’s aspirin and alcohol recommendations.
 Those who drink while on a low dose of aspirin are still at risk of adverse side effects.
-This is true even if they aren’t otherwise predisposed to gastric bleeding or irritation.
+This is true even if they aren’t otherwise prone to gastric bleeding or irritation.

 There are no expert recommendations on how long you should wait between aspirin and alcohol consumption.
 However, research suggests it’s best to space out your aspirin and alcohol consumption as much as possible during the day.

 If you plan on drinking in the evening, take your aspirin as soon as you wake up in the morning.
 This may minimize the effects, even if you’re on an extended-release medication.

 When aspirin is used with alcohol, the chance of experiencing these side effects goes up.
-If you decide to drink alcohol while taking aspirin, it’s important to follow the FDA’s recommendations and not drink too much.
-Also, be sure to talk with your doctor before you drink alcohol while taking aspirin.
+If you decide to drink alcohol while taking aspirin, it’s important to follow the FDA’s recommendations of daily alcohol intake.